micro-ROS/micro-ROS.github.io/_posts/2021-07-05-rosconfrance.md

 <embed src="/download/2021-07-04-rosconfrance2021.pdf" type="application/pdf" width="100%" height="450px"/>

-Secondly ,Jan Staschulat (Bosch)  gave us precisions on the architecture and how to code with rclc.
+Secondly, Jan Staschulat (Bosch)  gave us precisions on the architecture and how to code with rclc.

 Finally Pablo Garrido (eProsima) performed a live demonstration on “using micro-ROS with the [ESP32 board](https://www.espressif.com/en/products/socs/esp32)”.